-Of the many gems littered along Turkey’s Turquoise Coast, none shines brighter than Bodrum.
+None of the many gems littered along Turkey’s Turquoise Coast shines brighter than Bodrum.
 Formerly home to Halicarnassus- the thriving capital of ancient Caria- the peninsula has seen its fair share of civilizations and architectural brilliance.
 This can be seen in the ruins of ancient cities and settlements, mausoleums, theaters, and forts.

 The past century saw Bodrum receive a much-needed boost from the growing tourism sector.
-Since then, Bodrum city has become the most popular resort town on this side of the Aegean.
-This is largely due to its strategic location on the peninsula amidst many historical and modern tourist attractions.
+Since then, Bodrum City has become the most popular resort town on this side of the Aegean.
+This is mainly due to its strategic location on the peninsula amidst many historical and modern tourist attractions.

 So, if you plan on visiting Bodrum, you will be spoilt for choice.
-To help you, we have created a list that takes a brief look at some of the area’s best attractions.
-There is so much to see and do that tourists often have to make multiple trips before exhausting everything.
+To help you, we have created a list that briefly examines some of the area’s best attractions.
+There is so much to see and do that tourists must make multiple trips before exhausting everything.

 1. Bodrum Castle (Castle of St Peter)

 Bodrum’s most iconic sight stands on a promontory east of the city’s harbor.
-Over the past 3,000 years, this location has played host to several magnificent structures, including the famed 4th century BCE palace of Mausolus.
-Unfortunately, the building has been lost to history, but in its place stands the iconic Bodrum Castle (Castle of St. Peter).
+Over the past 3,000 years, this location has played host to several magnificent structures, including the famed 4th-century BCE palace of Mausolus.
+Unfortunately, the building has been lost to history, but the iconic Bodrum Castle (Castle of St. Peter) stands in its place.

-The Knights Hospitaller built the castle at the beginning of the 15th century and, for the next 120 years, used it as a haven for the Christians of Asia Minor.
-It was also used as a fort to guard against invasions from the Ottoman Empire, which it did quite well until it fell to Suleiman the Magnificent in the mid 16th century.
+The Knights Hospitaller built the castle at the beginning of the 15th century and used it for the next 120 years as a haven for the Christians of Asia Minor.
+It was also used as a fort to guard against invasions from the Ottoman Empire, which it did pretty well until it fell to Suleiman the Magnificent in the mid-16th century.

 Apart from its turbulent history, the most intriguing aspects of the castle lie in its architecture.
-There is evidence that some of the building materials were reused and recycled from the Mausoleum of Halicarnassus.
+Evidence shows that some building materials were reused and recycled from the Mausoleum of Halicarnassus.
 Today, the fort is home to the Bodrum Museum of Underwater Archeology.

 2. Bodrum Museum of Underwater Archaeology

-Where the castle once held bunks and beds belonging to medieval knights, it now holds fascinating artifacts salvaged from the Turkish Aegean.
-This collection is known as the Bodrum Museum of Underwater Archeology -a must-see attraction for anyone visiting the port city.
+Where the castle once held bunks and beds belonging to medieval knights, it now has fascinating artifacts salvaged from the Turkish Aegean.
+This collection is known as the Bodrum Museum of Underwater Archeology, a must-see attraction for anyone visiting the port city.

 Opened in the 60s, the museum features hundreds of interesting artifacts from all over the ancient world.
-These include copper ingots and vases from ancient Mycena and seals and jewelry from ancient Egypt.
+These include copper ingots, vases from ancient Mycena, seals, and jewelry from ancient Egypt.
 Among these is a rather intriguing piece that may have belonged to the Egyptian queen Nefertiti.

 There are also Roman amphorae and Ottoman-era glassware, to name a few.
-But of all items on display is the reconstructed shipwrecks seated in two of the museum’s halls.
+But of all the items on display are the reconstructed shipwrecks in two of the museum’s halls.
 Even more interesting is that one of these is currently the oldest recovered shipwreck in the world.

 3. Mausoleum at Halicarnassus

-The Mausoleum of Halicarnassus is a 4th century BCE tomb built in honor of the Carian native and Persian satrap Mausolus.
+The Mausoleum of Halicarnassus is a 4th-century BCE tomb built in honor of the Carian native and Persian satrap Mausolus.
 It was designed and completed by the best architects and artists of its time.
-These included Satyros and Pythius, who did such a good job that the mausoleum was one of the most magnificent structures in the ancient world at the time of its completion.
-And just like that, the tomb was included in the list of the Seven Wonders of the Ancient World.
+These included Satyros and Pythius, who did such an excellent job that the mausoleum was one of the most magnificent structures in the ancient world at its completion.
+And just like that, the tomb was included in the Seven Wonders of the Ancient World list.

 4. Halicarnassus Theater

 The mausoleum wasn’t the only magnificent structure Mausolus left behind for the world to savor.
 A couple of streets away from the tomb lies the Theater of Halicarnassus.
-This incredible structure was constructed in the 4th century BCE during the reign of the famous satrap for the entertainment of the people.
+This incredible structure was constructed in the 4th century BCE during the reign of the famous satrap for the people’s entertainment.

 5. Myndos Gate

-During his reign, Mausolus also commissioned the construction of seven kilometers worth of city walls to help with the city’s defenses.
-The walls featured two monumental gates, one of which is known as the Myndos Gate.
+During his reign, Mausolus also commissioned the construction of seven kilometers of city walls to help with the city’s defenses.
+The walls featured two monumental gates, one known as the Myndos Gate.
 This ancient entranceway can be found in a clearing west of Bodrum.

 The Myndos Gate features two towers that have been considerably reconstructed, albeit with a modern interpretation of the ancient stonework.
-In addition, there is a 50-meter-long surrounding ditch that was dug up in 334 BCE to slow down the advance of Alexander the Great’s forces.
+In addition, a 50-meter-long surrounding ditch was dug up in 334 BCE to slow down the advance of Alexander the Great’s forces.

 Archeological excavations around the gate have uncovered vaulted Hellenistic and Roman tombs.
 Further information about the site is given by plaques detailing its historical significance.